eldruin/mma8x5x-rs/README.md

 | Freefall interrupt                        | Yes     | Yes     | Yes     | Yes     | Yes     |
 | Motion interrupt with direction           | Yes     | Yes     | Yes     | Yes     | -       |
 | Selectable address pin                    | Yes     | Yes     | Yes     | -       | -       |

+(Unavailable features are marked with "-" as this is more easily readable than Yes/No)

 Documentation:
 - Datasheets: